RP6502-RIA¶

 3.2.
 PIX Extended RAM (XRAM)¶

 All changes to the 64KB of XRAM on the RIA will be broadcast on PIX device 0.
-Bits 15-0 is the XRAM address.
-Bits 23-16 is the XRAM data.
+Bits 15-0 contain the XRAM address.
+Bits 23-16 contain the XRAM data.
 This goes out on the wire, but is never seen by the SDK.
-Device 0, as seen by the SDK, is the RIA itself and has no need to go out the wire.
+Device 0, as seen by the SDK, is the RIA itself and has no need to go out on the wire.

 PIX devices will maintain a replica of the XRAM they use.
 Typically, all 64K is replicated and an XREG set by the application will point to a configuration structure in XRAM.